GetStream/ios-chat-tutorial/README.md

 The sample apps consist of two screens:

-* `ViewController`: Shows the list of available channels.
+* `DemoChannelList`: Shows the list of available channels.
-* `MessageList`: Shows the selected channel view, which includes the header, message list, and message composer.
+* `DemoChannelVC`: Shows the selected channel view, which includes the header, message list, and message composer.